 - Internal medicine

-When considering options for purchasing certain medications like heartworm and flea/tick preventatives for your pet, you have many choices, other than just from our hospital.
+When considering options for purchasing certain medications like heartworm and flea/tick preventatives for your pet, you have many choices, other than just from our animal hospital.
 Online pharmacies, mail order catalogues, and big box retailers are some of the alternatives.
 However, many of these sellers do not purchase the products directly from the manufacturers.
 This can create issues with product quality, safety, and manufacturer guarantees, which can put your pet’s health at risk.

 Fox Animal Hospital maintains a full in-house and online inventory of medications and other products, and we offer the most professional, reliable, and personalized service for your pet's needs.
 Our prices are competitive and often include exclusive discount offers and rebates from our manufacturers.
-Plus, when you purchase from our hospital, you’re helping us continue to offer cutting-edge service and medical technology for our patients.
+Plus, when you purchase from our animal hospital, you’re helping us continue to offer cutting-edge service and medical technology for our patients.
 So whether you’re a first-time buyer or you’ve been buying from us for years, we sincerely appreciate your support.

 If your pet’s quality of life is poor, we can offer comprehensive pet pain management, which can be tailored to your pet’s specific needs to alleviate pain in the last days.
-However, when even pet pain management is no longer sufficient to keep your pet comfortable, we may recommend pet euthanasia in Evanston to end any needless suffering.
+However, when even pet pain management is no longer sufficient to keep your pet comfortable, we may recommend cat or dog euthanasia in Evanston to end any needless suffering.
 You may choose to be with your companion during the procedure or say goodbye before it begins.
 If you prefer, we can refer you to home euthanasia veterinarians who specialize in providing this service in your home.

 Pet cremation services are performed by a trusted licensed professional company with dignity and respect to you and your pet.
 Having experienced end-of-life decisions with our own pets, we know how difficult a time this can be, so please give us a call at (847) 869-4900, and let us know how we can help.